 Initially, the University of Suffolk will offer the following courses which will have modules delivered at the DigiTech Centre:

-- Degree Apprenticeship: BSc (Hons) Digital and Technology Solutions (Software Engineering) and BSc (Hons) Digital and Technology Solutions (Network Engineering) will utilise the Adastral Park facilities at multiple times in the degree programme – many apprentices will be working for employers based at the Park.
+- Degree Apprenticeship: BSc (Hons) Digital and Technology Solutions (Software Engineering) , BSc (Hons) Digital and Technology Solutions (Network Engineering) and BSc (Hons) Digital and Technology Solutions (Cyber Security Analyst) will utilise the Adastral Park facilities at multiple times in the degree programme – many apprentices will be working for employers based at the Park.

 We expect students to be based at Adastral Park for full days.
 This could be either part time (~2 days a week) or on block.
 Students will not be expected to travel between sites on the same day.